ehoelzl/ML_course/projects/project1/README.md

 `cd ML_course` and then run `jupyter notebook` or execute `python run.py` (from within `scripts/`) in your terminal

+The submission will then be generated and saved as `data/submission.csv`

 ## To see how we worked